hyotang666/read-as-string/README.md

-# READ-AS-STRING - Reader which returns S-Expression string.
+# READ-AS-STRING 1.2.4
+## What is this?
+Reading S-Expression string from stream.

 ## Current lisp world
 Unlike UNIX, Lisp has READ.